How do you wrap your head around 13.8 billion years of cosmic evolution?

-by diverse authors).
-This particular outline is informed by many authors and from extensive research in biology showing the power, ubiquity and importance of cooperation, symbiosis and mobile DNA in evolution.
+This Seven Stages outline is informed by many authors and from extensive research in biology showing the power, ubiquity and importance of cooperation, symbiosis and mobile DNA in evolution.
 Click on each title at right to learn more about each ongoing stage of evolution.

 About 13.7 billion years ago, a Great Radiance (aka the Big Bang) lit up our universe.
 Within the first moments, space-time, gravity, light and other forms of electromagnetic radiation emerged.
 Shortly thereafter, the first subatomic particles formed.

 Within the first few minutes after the Great Radiance, protons and neutrons, the building blocks for all chemicals, had formed.
 Around 380,000 years after the Great Radiance, the universe cooled enough to allow the first elements to form.
-This cooling allowed electrons to combine with nuclei to form the first hydrogen and helium atoms.
+This cooling allowed electrons to combine with nuclei of protons and neurtrons to form the first hydrogen and helium atoms.
 As the electrons were captured by the nuclei, light was released.
-Today, scientists can see evidence of this light as “cosmic background radiation.”
+Today, we can see evidence of this light as “cosmic background radiation.”
 Hydrogen and helium later fused into heavier elements inside of exploding supernova stars.
-Over time, elements merged with other elements to from more and more complex chemicals, some of which became precursors for life.
+Over time, these chemicals set the stage for the emergence of galaxies, stars, planets and other celestial bodies.
+Elements also merged with other elements to from more and more complex chemicals, some of which became precursors for life.

 Around 3.7 billion years ago, life began on Earth.
 How the first organisms emerged on Earth is still a great mystery.
 These first organisms were simple-celled organisms lacking a nucleus.
 These bacteria-like creatures eventually evolved more and more complex biochemical pathways and genetic storage and retrieval systems.
 Some organisms evolved the ability to speed up evolution through the emergence of mechanisms to mobilize DNA.
 Mobile DNA allows the duplication of modification of genes.
 Mobile DNA allows organisms to evolve more quickly into creatures of greater biochemical and morphological diversity.